liip/LiipImagineBundle/README.md

  - `cache` - if to cache the generated image in the local file system

- - `loader` - service id for a custom loader
+ - `data_loader` - name of a custom data loader

-    default: null (which means the standard filesystem loader is used)
+    default: filesystem (which means the standard filesystem loader is used)

  - `driver` - one of the three drivers: `gd`, `imagick`, `gmagick`